JTMcDuff/godboundgenerator/README.md

 ## TODO
 * Write renderConflicts to render a HTML table similar to renderActors.
 * Resolve issue with "they're" and other apostrophes leading to strange characters.
-* Add selection boxes for number of actors.
 * Add selection boxes for number of conflicts.
 * Update and organize html for future CSS.